CORS Filter

 Browsers supporting CORS

-The following major browsers support CORS as of July 2012.
-Reported penetration among users at 92% as of April 2013.
+All major browsers support CORS.
+The reported penetration among users is at 89% as of November 2013.

 ✝ Partial support via the XDomainRequest object.
 Version 10 of IE is expected to have full CORS support integrated into the common XMLHttpRequest object.